andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 These can be overwritten in individual .qmd files.
 I noticed you had your affiliation on most pages so I included it, but you can easily comment it out/remove it.

+**AH: I plan to remove affiliation everywhere.
+Feel free to remove, otherwise I can.**

 ### Emojis

 Quarto allows you to insert emojis without the `emoji` package. [https://quarto.org/docs/visual-editor/content.html#emojis](https://quarto.org/docs/visual-editor/content.html#emojis)

 I replaced your `emoji` calls with just the emoji and removed the library call in `index.qmd`.

+**AH: Ok.
+I rarely use the viusal editor, I assume this works equally well in the text editor version?
+And I do want to make sure things are somewhat portable to different formats, e.g. if I want to make (revealjs) slides using some of the text, or for some reason need to create Word or pdf output of some of the text, I'd like things to work as much as possible.
+I didn't fully understand what they say in the emoji documentation about when/how native emojis are supported.
+Just want to make sure this is as output-independent as possible.**

 ### Navigation